Limulo/website-restyle2016/_posts/2017-10-31-chuck-midi-controlled-polyphonic-organ.md

 Now, concerning our experiment, this is a MIDI controlled 4-voice polyphony organ you can play with your MIDI keyboard.
 You can run it using the [miniAudicle](http://audicle.cs.princeton.edu/mini/) program.
 Here we played with _functions_, _midi events_ and _classes_.

 We implemented a dynamic voice allocation mechanism which is responsible to steal the older voices in order to allocate them to new incoming MIDI notes.
-The polyphony is ise to 4 in order to make the _stealing_ mechanism more evident but you can change it if you like.
+The `POLYPHONY` is set to 4 in order to make the _stealing_ mechanism more evident but you can change it if you like.

 You should also change the `port` value to match with your input MIDI device.